Sir John Soane office drawings: the drawings of Sir John Soane and the office of Sir John Soane

-Starting from January 2013, a new two-year project funded by the Pilgrim Trust is underway.
-Conceived as 'Money, Power and Politics' it begins with Soane's designs for the 11 branch banks set up by the Bank of England from 1826.
+From January 2013, a two-year project funded by the Pilgrim Trust was undertaken.
+Conceived as 'Money, Power and Politics'.
+It began with Soane's designs for the 11 branch banks set up by the Bank of England from 1826.
 As Attached Architect to the Board of Works for Westminster and Whitehall, Soane designed additions to the House of Lords, the House of Commons and the old Foreign Office as well as the new State Paper Office.
-The cataloguers are Tom Drysdale and Jill Lever.
+Cataloguing was undertaken by Tom Drysdale and Jill Lever.

 We are most grateful to the Leon Levy Foundation who have generously funded a large proportion of the digital photographs of the Soane drawings.